Exclusive: Fauci says regulators promise politics will not guide vaccine timing

 President Donald Trump, a Republican, is behind Democrat Joe Biden in public opinion polls ahead of the Nov.
 3 election.
 Trump has lost ground in part due to voter concerns over his handling of the coronavirus pandemic.

-A vaccine announcement in October could help his chances in the nationwide vote.
+A vaccine announcement in October could help Trump’s chances in the nationwide vote.

 “I’m certain of what the White House would like to see, but I haven’t seen any indication of pressure at this point to do anything different than what we’re doing,” said Fauci, director of the National Institute of Allergy and Infectious Diseases.